ObjectModules/deploy/[Mapping]-Spreading.md

 Until this point the diagram for _a spreading_ is completed.

 ##Content Flow
-Then the content flow for the 1st Employment can be tabulated as below:
+Then the content flow for _a spreading_ can be tabulated as below:
 <table>
   <thead>
     <tr>